KelvinFkr2015/acme_processflow/docs/html/_sources/quickstart.rst.txt

 .. image:: https://github.com/sterlingbaldwin/acme_workflow/blob/master/doc/images/Globus_login_token_example.png?raw=true
 .. image:: https://github.com/sterlingbaldwin/acme_workflow/blob/master/doc/images/Globus_login_token_complete.png?raw=true

 Once you have logged into globus, each data node will need to be activated with your account.
-This activation can last for days, but periodically needs to be re run.
+This activation can last for days, but periodically needs to be re-run.
 If the node needs to be activated you will be prompted, if your credentials are still cached on the node this step will be skipped.

 .. image:: https://github.com/sterlingbaldwin/acme_workflow/blob/master/doc/images/Globus_activate_endpoint_example.png?raw=true

 .. image:: https://github.com/sterlingbaldwin/acme_workflow/blob/master/doc/images/Globus_activate_endpoint_web.png?raw=true

 Once a run starts in interactive mode, you should see the job sets listed, and the jobs should populate.